 Dante was first listed in 1900-1909 and reached its peak rank of #200 in the U.S. in 1997, and is currently at #322.
 (Top 2000 Names, 2015)

 Prominent alternative forms of Dante (#314 last year) are Donte (#1146 last year), Dontae (#1735), Jonte, Durand, Dontay and Daunte.
-Usage of these boy names was at its apex in 1997 (usage of 0.4028%) and has become much lower since (usage 0.1715%, ▼57.4%), with the forms Donte and Dontae becoming less in vogue.
-Dante (#314) is the most contemporarily stylish baby name here, with this name going through a resurgence in popularity.
-Displayed below is a comparison of the popularity of Dante and associated names.
-(Top 1000 Birth Names Statistics, 2014)
+Usage of these forms of Dante was widespread 17 (adoption of 0.4%) and is somewhat less today (adoption 0.17%, ▼57%), with forms like Donte falling out of style.
+Dante is the most contemporarily stylish baby name here, with this name going through a resurgence in popularity.